-7.3.
+7.4.
 Internal Audit

 The Company does not have an independent internal audit function.
-Due to the nature and size of the Company's operations, and its ability to derive substantially all of the benefits of an independent internal audit function in the manner disclosed below, the expense of an independent internal auditor is not considered appropriate at this stage.
+Due to the nature and size of the Company's operations, and the Company's ability to derive substantially all of the benefits of an independent internal audit function in the manner disclosed below, the expense of an independent internal auditor is not considered appropriate.